The Human Voice as a Sensor-Based Electronic Live Instrument

 Klangkalligraphie

-With my self-built interfaces, I am generally interested in being able to control and play digital and electronic sounds with the body and to create a meaningful connection between action/body reaction and sound through the use of sensors - similar to a classical musical instrument.
-By integrating internal body processes as control signals, the body becomes even more directly involved in the musical interface.
+With my self-built interfaces, I aim to control and perform digital and electronic sounds with the body, creating a meaningful connection between action, bodily response, and sound using sensors - similar to a traditional musical instrument.
+By integrating internal bodily processes as control signals, the body becomes even more directly involved in the musical interface.

-In recent years I have developed a series of interfaces for electronic voice.
-The aim was to work with artificially generated or transformed voices in my live musical performances: I designed these instruments to electronically expand my own voice and detach it from the body on the one hand, and to control artificial voices as a kind of digital ventriloquism with gestures and body movements on the other.
+Over the past years, I have developed a series of interfaces for electronic voice.
+My goal was to work with artificially generated or transformed voices in live musical performances.
+These instruments were designed both to extend and electronically augment my own voice—detaching it from my body—and to control artificial voices through gestures and body movements, akin to digital ventriloquism.

 Fingertip-Vocoder: Belegung der einzelnen Fingerspitzenringe